Lucandor/90-min-strategy/README.md

 The size of the state space is:
 x * y * z<sub>1</sub> * z<sub>2</sub> * ... * z<sub>14</sub>,
-where z is the number of fight states (currently 23), where y is the `timeRemaining` in `initial_state.csv` divided by 5,
+where x is the number of fight states (currently 23), where y is the `timeRemaining` in `initial_state.csv` divided by 5,
 and z<sub>i</sub> is the number of possible times you could end up with on fight i.